 The film is a blackly comic coming-of-age tale about apathetic youth – a pronounced phenomenon in his native Devon.
 “There’s London and there’s the rest of England.
 London’s like it’s own country.
 If you don’t live there you’re pretty much fucked,“ he says.
 “I live in a place called Paignton, which is a tourist shithole full of pregnant teenagers.”
 But before you call him cynical, know that the film has a happy ending, with the pot-head central figure finding his redemption by doing a good deed for someone else.

 For his own reasons, Jarvis is happy where he is.
 For one, he gets his pick of the local talent.
 “I cast people in the street I knew had never acted before; they would take risks that I wanted them to take, because they didn’t know any better.”
 And then there’s the lifestyle.
 “I live with friends above a shop in an industrial area – I can play drums ‘til two ‘o’clock in the morning.”

 With the film newly finished, Jarvis should have enough on his plate.
 But this is not a man who ever slows down.
 [Before our interview, he’d walked hard into the wall of his hotel corridor- and we discovered that even a colossal, expanding bump on his head and skin off his nose couldn’t put him off the task at hand.]

 “My next movie is called Abandoned Hope,” he says, churning over future plans.
 “It’s about a metal band.
 So we’re all growing our hair and turning ourselves into metal-heads.”

 The really good news for those who missed him when he was here, or those craving more, is that Jarvis will be back in Australia this summer to play some bigger shows, and maybe a festival spot or two.
 So watch this space.

-Think Bigger is available now.
+Think Bigger is available through The End Records.